mprib/multiwebcam/README.md

 </div>

+# What it does

+Records synchronized frames from multiple webcams, including frame-by-frame time stamp history, real time synchronization of frames and reporting of dropped frames.

 # Motivation

-To provide a quick way to pull down some synchronized frames with a handfull of webcams.
+I needed a way to pull down synchronized video while prototyping a computer vision project.
+Extreme temporal and spatial precision were less important than getting something reasonable with a minimal budget.